LogoLogo

 Vite

-Vite is a fast, modern bundler (and dev server) that works very well with Aurelia.
+Vite is a fast, modern bundler (and dev server) that works excellently with Aurelia.
 Its plugin system provides quick project startup, HMR (Hot Module Replacement), and speedy builds.

 Installing